 - Other topics as suggested by participants

-The program will kick off with a presentation by Dr. Tara Gray, associate professor of criminal justice at New Mexico State University.
+The program will include a presentation by Dr. Tara Gray, associate professor of criminal justice at New Mexico State University.
 Dr. Gray is also the first director of the Teaching Academy at NMSU and the author of Publish & Flourish: Become a Prolific Scholar.

 Subsequent workshop sessions will include short presentations from campus resource people followed by dedicated writing time.